-Drink and drive in Tennessee and you are facing significant monetary fines and penalties.
+Drink and drive in Tennessee and you are facing significant monetary fines and 2021 penalties if convicted in court of a 1st offense DUI.
 The escalation is also rather significant, so repeat offenders are at risk for both personal and professional repercussions.
 See below for more information for first DUI offense penalties in Tennessee.

-Tennessee DUI by the Numbers (based on 2012 overall numbers)
+Tennessee DUI by the Numbers (based on state overall numbers)

 Tennessee has made a concentrated effort to reduce drunk driving in the state, earning a 4-star rating from Mothers Against Drunk Driving (MADD).
 Considering the size of the state, overall arrests were very reasonable, but the ratio of fatalities to 100,000 residents is still rather high (4.6:100,000).